4 Techniques to Decrease Age Discrimination During Recruiting

 Research has shown that age discrimination at the screening phase does exist.
 One study that tested two job applicants aged 32 and 57 with equal qualifications found the older applicant received less positive responses from employers 41% of the time.

 Here are 4 techniques to help avoid age discrimination during recruiting.

-1. Use AI to avoid unconscious bias
+1. Use AI to reduce unconscious bias

 Biases related to demographic information such as race, gender, and age can be triggered by information on a resume such as the candidate’s name, the schools they’ve attended, and the dates they’ve held previous positions.

-2. Remove biased language in job descriptions
+2. Reduce biased language in job descriptions

 According to the Dice report, 40% of Gen Xers (aged 39-53) feel discouraged to apply for jobs due to their age.

 Research has found that this discouragement might even start from the job description: wording used in job postings may be a barrier for attracting a diversity of candidates.